tomsik68/mclauncher-api/README.md

-Tomsik68's Custom Minecraft Launcher
+Tomsik68's MCLauncher-API
 =================

-Adds compatibility with offline mode, newer &amp; older versions of minecraft.
-Currently it can only run older versions.
-Compatibility with new system incoming...
+An API for custom minecraft launchers which is aimed to be easy to work with.

 =================
 ## Aim of the project ##
++ Make people able to create custom minecraft launchers with ease.
-+ Create a functional minecraft launcher
++ Create a functional framework that interacts with minecraft & services around it
 + Create an up-to-date wiki full of minecraft launcher system documentation

 ## License ##